ginetta/skeleton/README.md

 #### Installation

-Make sure you use the lastest gems and compass:
+Make sure you use the latest gems and compass:

     (sudo) gem update --system && gem install compass